 Crazy Good Eats - Olathe, Kansas

-Crazy Good Eats in Olathe, Kansas opened May 1, 2015, in the same location previously occupied by Big Bubba's Barbecue, followed by McGuire's Smokehouse.
+Crazy Good Eats in Olathe, Kansas opened in 2015, in the same location previously occupied by Big Bubba's Barbecue, followed by McGuire's Smokehouse.
 It is operated by an extended family which has competed at regional BBQ contests as Steer Crazy BBQ.

-When Crazy Good Eats first opened, the prices were fairly expensive and they were not at all flexible with substitutions, but they have learned more about what customers want and after being open for two years, they are doing a much better job.
+When Crazy Good Eats first opened, the prices were fairly expensive and they were not at all flexible with substitutions, but they have learned more about what customers want and as they continued, they are dnow doing a good job.

 Overall, I prefer the appetizers and sides to the main meats, so lets start with them.

 One of my favorite dishes so far is "Mad Meatballs," a starter made of bacon wrapped meatball, seasoned with their competition rub and glazed with their BBQ sauce.
-It is good, but not very large for $1.75 (3/$4.79).
-Still, this is the dish that has brought me back the most.
+It is good, but not very large for $1.75 (3/$4.79) they were originally priced.
+They are now $1.29 (3/$3.99 which is a little amusing) which seems like a fairer price point.
+They are the most unique item we have found on the menu.

-Second best is the onion strings, which are more reasonable at $2.99 for an individual order of $4.99 for an order to share.
+Another stand out is the onion strings, which are reasonable at $2.99 for an individual order of $4.29 for an order to share.
+The larger order is another item which has come down in price.

 Crazy Good Eats serves 6 Chicken wing thirds for $6.99.
 They have a good flavor from smoking and the sweet mildly spicy sauce complimented the meat, though they are a bit tough.